Level: 3 | Duration: 2 Years | Details: September | Exam Board: AQA

 Are there any costs associated with this course?

-We ask students to provide their own DSLR cameras, the college has some cameras students can borrow to complete assignments.
+We recommend students provide their own cameras, (a basic DSLR model from whatever brand they prefer).
+However, the college has some Canon 2000D and 4000D cameras that students can book out and borrow to complete assignments.
 Students will also have to pay for printing costs (this is additional to the print budget each student receives from the college), plus costs for educational trips and visits.

 The Cronton Experience: